Giddymaster/What_happens_when_we_type_url_in_browser/src/url_bg_event_in_the_browser.md

-# What happens we type a url in the browser
+# What happens when we type a url in the browser

 Example: https://www.google.com/facebook